After-Hours Business Call Statistics: What Happens When You Are Closed

 How Many Calls Come After Hours?

 Remote work, flexible schedules, and mobile-first behavior have shifted when people call businesses.
 Consumers who work 9-5 themselves have limited opportunity to call during those hours - their calling window is before work, lunch, after work, or weekends.
-(Source: CallRail, Multi-Year Call Timing Trends, 2025)
+The directional trend is well established even though a single clean percentage is hard to source.

-The two hours after typical closing time are the single largest after-hours calling window.
+The stretch just after typical closing time is one of the largest after-hours calling windows.
 These are consumers who just finished work and are finally free to handle personal business - medical appointments, service inquiries, restaurant reservations.
-(Source: BIA Advisory Services, Hourly Call Distribution, 2025)

 When After-Hours Callers Call